 Ground bees are very important pollinators, so you might want to keep them around if you notice them.
-If you happen to find a tiny hole which might look like a ground bee’s nest, try to observe it.
+If you happen to find a tiny hole that might look like a ground bee’s nest, try to observe it.
 Keep an eye out for a single bee flying in and out.

 If you notice any large wasps, though, like the yellowjackets, seek professional help.
 These wasps make nests similar to ground bees.
 The bees are friendly pollinators, while the wasps are extremely aggressive and short-tempered.